Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Empirical Evaluation

-\paragraph{Nonlinear VTOL Control} Lastly, we consider a highly nonlinear aircraft VTOL control problem illustrated in Fig.~\ref{fig:vtol}.
-The objective is to balance two masses on opposing ends of a long pole, by applying a force to one of the two masses.
-The state consists of the angle $\theta_t$ and angular velocity $\omega_t$ of the pole, and the action is the force $F_t \in [0, 1]$ applied to the mass.
-Time is discretized into intervals of length $\tau = 0.1$ seconds, and we set $T = 6$.
-The reward penalizes the difference between the pole angle and a target angle, as well as the magnitude of the force to ensure smoothness.
-We optimize for \emph{nonlinear} quadratic policies.
+\paragraph{Nonlinear VTOL} The goal is to balance two masses on opposing ends of a long pole.
+The state consists of the angle $\theta_t$ and angular velocity $\omega_t$ of the pole, and the action is the force $F_t \in [0, 1]$ applied to the mass:

+Time is discretized into intervals of $\tau = 0.1$ seconds, and we set $T = 6$.
+The reward penalizes the difference between the pole angle and a target angle: